yoshi415/djcity_chrome_extension/README.md

 - Pressing `p` will play / pause the song.
 - If 1-button download is enabled, pressing `d` will download the song with the selected type.
 - If autorate is enabled, the song will be automatically rated at selected rating on page load.
+- If 1-button download & autorate are both enabled, the song will be automatically rated & downloaded on page load.
+- Replaces artist's names with a link to search for more songs from them.
+- Gives message if successful or if there is an error.